makaronz/workshopsAI_cms/DOCKER_BUILD_FIXES.md

    docker run -p 3010:3010 workshopsai-cms
    ```

-2. **Railway Deployment**:
+2. **PaaS Platform Deployment** (DigitalOcean, Render, Fly.io, etc.):
    - The fixes should now resolve the build errors
-   - Railway will use the updated Dockerfile.production
+   - Platforms will use the updated Dockerfile.production
    - Firebase dependencies are now properly synchronized

 3. **If Build Still Fails**: